What the Library can do for you.

 Place media materials in Reserves for the semester.
 Check out the Video On Demand reserves option.

 Librarians can purchase books, videos, and other material for the Library collection to support your courses, as well as request trial databases and provide demonstrations / training.
-Select one of the subject areas on right to find your librarian.

 Our Web site provides access to a wide array of databases and other resources.
 Here are some options you may not have already discovered: